MichaelCDavids/java-school-system/README.md

 # java-school-system
-A programming exercise that uses classess
+A programming exercise that uses classes